Victor Hedman: Rising star amongst defenceman, Norris Trophy win (2013–2019)

 On 15 October 2015, in a 5–3 loss to the Dallas Stars, Hedman suffered a concussion after being on the receiving end of a hit by Stars' forward and captain Jamie Benn, causing him to miss the next game two days later against the Buffalo Sabres and returning to the lineup in the game after, three days later against the Nashville Predators.
 He eventually finished the 2015–16 season with 10 goals and a team-leading 37 assists for 47 points in 78 games played.
-On 20 May 2016, Hedman recorded two assists in a 4–3 Lightning win over the Pittsburgh Penguins in Game 4 of the Eastern Conference Finals in the 2016 playoffs on goals by Ryan Callahan and Jonathan Drouin, respectively.
+On 20 May 2016, Hedman recorded two assists in a 4–3 Lightning win over the Pittsburgh Penguins in game four of the Eastern Conference Final in the 2016 playoffs on goals by Ryan Callahan and Jonathan Drouin, respectively.
 The two assists moved Hedman past Vincent Lecavalier (28) and Brad Richards (29) for number two all-time in playoff assists with the franchise.
-In Game 6 on 24 May, Hedman played his 64th career playoff game to become the leader in playoff games played for the Lightning.
+In game six on 24 May, Hedman played his 64th career playoff game to become the leader in playoff games played for the Lightning.
 He surpassed former teammates Martin St. Louis and Vincent Lecavalier, who were tied for the most playoff games played in franchise history beforehand.
-The Lightning would eventually fall in seven games to the Penguins in the third round of the playoffs by losing Game 7 2–1 for a 4–3 defeat in the series, one win short from a second consecutive appearance in the Stanley Cup Finals.
+The Lightning would eventually fall in seven games to the Penguins in the third round of the playoffs by losing game seven 2–1 for a 4–3 defeat in the series, one win short from a second consecutive appearance in the Stanley Cup Final.